gander-social/indigo/docs/recommended-implementation-approach.md

 **Integration Complexity:** The interaction between Canadian sovereignty features and existing AT Protocol services can create unexpected complexity.
 Test integration scenarios thoroughly and plan for graceful degradation when components are unavailable.

-This approach builds upon Bluesky's excellent foundation while carefully adding the Canadian sovereignty features you need for Gander Social.
+This approach builds upon Gander's excellent foundation while carefully adding the Canadian sovereignty features you need for Gander Social.
 The key insight is that you should work with the existing architecture rather than against it, extending proven patterns to meet Canadian legal and technical requirements.

 Your success will depend on understanding both the technical aspects of the AT Protocol and the regulatory requirements of Canadian data sovereignty.
 This implementation approach gives you a solid foundation for both, while providing the flexibility to adapt as your understanding evolves and your user base grows.